Derek-Bentley/MERN-Stack-GymBuddy/README.md

 ## Functionality (Based on MERN Stack)
 MongoDB: This would be used to store the exercise data, such as workout types, loads, reps, and timestamps.
 Express.js and Node.js: These would handle the backend logic, such as receiving data from the front end, interacting with the database, and sending back responses.
 React.js: This is used for building the user interface.
-The page likely includes stateful

 ### `npm start`
 Run npm start in the Frontend directory and Backend Directory